 Raid Boss Training

 Thank you so much for reading!
-Ness’s optimal playstyle might sound lame – and to be honest, it is – but being lame is what competitive amiibo training is all about!
-It makes sense, then, that Ness fits right into our tier list’s highest ranks, having established himself as a top contender.
-If you still have questions after reading this guide (or if you skipped to the end and would prefer to just have a conversation instead), feel free to join our Discord server, where we’ll be happy to help you out in any way we can.
-For those who want to enter a tournament, check out our Powersaves guide or mobile backup guide, depending on which device you have available.
-If you like reading our content, we appreciate any and all donations to help keep the site running!
+Ness’ optimal playstyle might sound lame – and to be honest, it is – but being lame is what the competition is all about.
+It makes sense, then, that Ness fits right into our tier list’s higher ranks, having established himself as a powerful contender.
+If you still have questions even after reading this guide, feel free to become a member of our Discord community — we’ll be happy to help you out!
+For those looking to enter tournaments with a fully-trained Ness amiibo, check out our startup guide to learn how.
 Until next time — happy training!

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo training, please follow this link.